thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/conditional_probability.md

 `python3 probability_math.py`{{execute}}

+We now get `.0036` for being color blind and male, and `.000225` for being color blind and female.
+Much more believable!
 Think long and hard why this makes sense.
 If we established that our random person is *male*, we already have that condition achieved and then can proceed to multiply the probability of having color blindness *already given that they are male*.
 This is why conditional probabilities can be powerful as we can chain previously met conditions and use the respective probability given those conditions are met.

 We can update our sum rule and product rules for conditional probabilities like this: